Nazi Party Long Service Award

-The Nazi Party Long Service Award (Die Dienstauszeichnung der NSDAP), sometimes called the NSDAP Long Service Award, was a political award in the form of a badge of the Nazi Party.
+The Nazi Party Long Service Award (Die Dienstauszeichnung der NSDAP), a/k/a the NSDAP Long Service Award, was a political award in the form of a badge of the Nazi Party.

 History

 The award was given in three grades of ten years, fifteen years, and twenty-five years of service.
 On its reverse side, each award had emblazoned the inscription, in German: Treue für Führer und Volk ("Loyalty to Leader and People").
 The service award was a four-pointed cross (Ordenskreuz) cross with slightly curved arms.
-In the centre of the cross is the national eagle with an oakleaves wreath.
+In the centre of the cross is the national eagle with an oak leaf wreath.
 Between the arms were rays, which was suspended from a 30mm ribbon.
 On 2 April 1939, Adolf Hitler ordered its institution for male and female members of the NSDAP who met certain qualifications.
 The award was first given out on 30 January 1940.

-Despite the fact that the entire Nazi movement lasted a little over 25 years (1920-1945), the awards were made well before the stated years of actual service were completed.
-This was because the period between 1925 and 1933 was known by the Nazis as the Kampfzeit ("Time of Struggle").
-The service time for the award was counted double from February 1925 through January 1933.
-Service in any Nazi Party organization or formation counted.
+Despite the fact that the entire Nazi movement lasted a little over 25 years (1920–1945), the awards were made well before the stated years of actual service were completed.
+This was because the period between 1925 and January 1933 was known by the Nazis as the Kampfzeit ("Time of Struggle").
+Those years counted double for the purposes of granting this award.
+Service in any Nazi Party organization or formation was considered eligible.
 The time of service had to be unbroken, with exceptions for: